llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

 The UI is broken down into a tree of reusable React components located in the `src/components` directory.

 -   **`App.tsx` (Root Component):** This is the central hub of the application.
 It is responsible for:
-    -   Managing the primary application state (lists of all projects and events, theme, view mode, timeline settings, tier configuration).
+    -   Managing the primary application state (lists of all projects, events, and locations; theme, view mode, timeline settings, tier configuration).
     -   Handling the visibility of modals (`MapModal`, `TimeMapModal`, `AddEventForm`, `TierConfigModal`).
     -   Orchestrating the data flow between its child components.
 It passes down state and callback functions as props.